cldmello/CS7280_Network_Science/M2L05_Network_Paths_Clustering_and_The_Small_World_Property/M2L05_Network_Paths_Clustering_and_The_Small_World_Property.md

+# Module 2 Lesson 05 - Network Paths, Clustering and The “Small World” Property

 ## Learning Objectives
 Students will be able to:
 - Introduce the “network efficiency” concept and define the relevant quantitative metrics